primatejs/primate/docs/guide/configuration.md

 !!!
 Primate does not load the key or certificate into memory.
-It only resolves the paths as necessary and passes them to the [runtime][runtime].
+It only resolves their paths as necessary and passes them to the [runtime][runtime].
 !!!

-### Path options
+### Location options

 Locations of Primate standard directories.
-If any of these paths are relative, they will be relative to project root.
+If any of these locations are relative, they will be relative to project root.

-### paths.build

-Default `"build"`

-The directory where server and client files are created and served from.

-### paths.components
+### location.components

 Default `"components"`